dhivyabharathi01/dhivyabharathi_personalsite/README.md

 # dhivyabharathi_personalsite
-i have build simple about me and my skills using html and css
+I have build simple personal site about my skills using html and css